Shopify: Controversies

-Legal affairs
+In November 2024, Bloomberg revealed that the Anti-Defamation League and Stop Antisemitism were critical of Shopify hosting an online store full of antisemitic merchandise and engaging in holocaust denial, a crime in Canada.
+Sarah Fogg of the Montreal Holocaust Museum told Bloomberg that some of the merchandise “would absolutely consist of Holocaust distortion and denial” Bloomberg also noted that while Shopify used to ban "hateful content" under previous version; they removed it in July 2024.

+In February 2025, Shopify received criticism from The Simon Wiesenthal Center and former Shopify executives for hosting Kanye West's Yeezy shop after West took out a television advertisement during Super Bowl LIX promoting it while its only featured item was a white t-shirt with the Nazi swastika.
+In the lead-up to the advertisement, West had made posts praising Adolf Hitler to X (formerly Twitter).
+Initially, Shopify told its support staff to give “no comment”, if merchant clients asked about it.
+However, 24 hours later, Shopify eventually decided to take down West's website, not because it was selling a Nazi t-shirt but because of risk of potential fraud.

+Lawsuits

-In December 2021, a group of publishers including Pearson Education, Inc., Macmillan Learning, Cengage Learning, Inc., Elsevier Inc., and McGraw Hill sued Shopify claiming that it had failed to remove listings and stores selling pirated copies of their books and learning materials.
+In December 2021, a group of publishers including; Pearson Education Inc., Macmillan Learning, Cengage Learning, Inc., Elsevier Inc., and McGraw Hill sued Shopify claiming that it had failed to remove listings and stores selling pirated copies of their books and learning materials.
+The lawsuit was settled "amicably" out of court; the details were not disclosed.
+A class-action lawsuit for $130 million was filed in May 2023 by employees who had been laid off.

+In June 2023 Shopify announced a fight against "patent trolls" who "stealthily orchestrate hundreds of patent litigation cases yearly", and filed a lawsuit.

 Data breach

-In September 2020, Shopify confirmed a data breach in which customer data from fewer than 200 merchants was stolen.
+In September 2020, Shopify confirmed a data breach in which customer data for up to 200 merchants was stolen.
 One of those merchants later said over 4,900 of their customers alone had had their information accessed.
 Shopify claims that the data stolen included names, addresses and order details, but not "complete payment card numbers or other sensitive personal or financial information."
-The company also claims that no evidence has proven that the data has been used.
-Shopify identified two "rogue members" of its support team to be responsible.
-The employees in question have been fired and the matter has been forwarded to the FBI.
+Shopify said that there was no evidence that the data had been misused, and identified two "rogue members" of its support team as having been responsible.
+They were fired, and the matter was forwarded to the United States Federal Bureau of Investigation.